Collaboration Guidelines

 Check in with each other as you make changes!

-Exceptions to this might include collab games and challenges where revealing the final track has an element of surprise for some of the fawmers involved!
+Exceptions to this might include collab games and challenges, where "revealing" the final finished song has an element of surprise for the other fawmers involved.

 Posting